Take a look at the most frequently asked questions about general applications and the application process.

 We support international candidates throughout the visa application process and are happy to assist with the necessary documentation and coordination.
 However, please note that we do not cover visa-related costs.
 If you have questions about visa eligibility for a specific role or location, feel free to reach out to our recruiting team.

-7. What is the minimum duration for an internship?
+7. What are the regular working hours and duration for internships?

 8. Can I do an internship after graduation?